You’ve decided to hire a professional painting contractor in Eugene. What should you do next?!

 Some topics you may want to discuss:

-- Is the cost of the color included in the estimate?
+- Is the cost of the paint included in the estimate?

-- What type of color does the contractor intend to use?
+- What type/quality of paint does the contractor intend to use?

 - How many coats will be used?